bag2php/cookie/README.md

 PSR-7 HTTP message objects are immutable.
 If you are writing code on a PSR-7 compatible framework, you will probably just `return` this value.

-**Tips for unit testing**: `CookieBag::appendTo()` and `CookieBag::setTo()` receive unixtime of the current time for `SetCookie::compileHeaderLine()`.
+**Tips for unit testing**: `Oven::appendTo()` and `Oven::setTo()` receive unixtime of the current time for `SetCookie::compileHeaderLine()`.
 The reason is that the current time affects the cookie output.
 The argument is optional, but if you want strict output value validation, inject the time externally.

 ### PHP `setcookie()` wrapper